Undume/CubesVRZenject/README.md

 # CubesVRZenject

-This test was done in 3 days for a VR company, in the VR game, you have to shoot between 50-100 cubes.
+This test was done in 3 days for a VR company.
+In the VR game, you have to shoot between 50-100 cubes.

 * Used the **Zenject** framework to implement (and rush) some kind of DI design pattern.
 * Used new **openXR plugin** to crossplatform **PCVR** and **Oculus**.
 (Not working with HTC Vive because I am using the pointerPosition input)